China pledges additional $100 million humanitarian aid for refugees

-UNITED NATIONS China plans to provide an additional $100 million (76.68 million pounds) in assistance to help deal with the global refugee and migrant crisis and is also considering setting aside a $1 billion fund for the purpose, Chinese Premier Li Keqiang said on Monday.
+UNITED NATIONS, Sept 19 China plans to provide an additional $100 million in assistance to help deal with the global refugee crisis, Chinese Premier Li Keqiang said on Monday.

 Li told a refugee summit at the United Nations that large movements of refugees posed a political, social and security threat that created opportunities for terrorists to exploit.